What is Workplace Discrimination?

 Am I protected?

-The anti-bullying laws cover most workplaces, and hence, most employees.
+Anti-bullying laws cover most workplaces, and therefore, most employees.
 It also covers volunteers, contractors, work experience students and outworkers.

 I feel as though I have been bullied, who can I contact?